Extended Rural Cohort

 The Extended Rural Cohort is a cohort of direct entry Monash University medical students within the Bachelor of Medical Science and Doctor of Medicine (MD).
 This program gives you the opportunity to spend most of your clinical training years in rural and regional Victoria.

 As an Extended Rural Cohort student, you'll spend your first two years in Clayton with other medical students.
 For the next two years of clinical training you are then guaranteed a place in hospitals and community-based practices in rural and regional Victoria in the north-west of the state or in Gippsland.
-Your final clinical training year consists of a series of six-week placements which you can choose to do in a mix of regional or metropolitan hospitals, which must include 12 weeks in rural and regional Victoria.
+Your final clinical training year consists of a series of six-week placements which you can choose to do in a mix of regional or metropolitan hospitals, which must include at least 12 weeks in rural and regional Victoria.

 (Extended Rural Cohort students who commenced before 2020, will complete all their rural/regional placements in north-west Victoria.)